ettore-infn/INFN-Design-Standards/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-INFN Design standard classes repository.
-Use this stylesheet when creating a INFN Web App to maintain consistency through the INFN infrastructure.
+This repository contains the INFN Design Standards, a set of classes and stylesheets for creating web applications that follow the INFN branding and usability guidelines.
+By using these standards, you can ensure a consistent look and feel across the INFN web infrastructure.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>